bsprungkeyser/bsprungkeyser.github.io/index.md

 layout: index
 title: Home
 ---
 I am a PhD student in Economics at Harvard.
+My current research is the fields of public economics and labor economics.

+I received in AB in Economics from Harvard in 2015 and an MPhil in Economics from the University of Oxford in 2017.

 ## Working Papers
 {%- assign publications = site.data.publications -%}